-Anyway, the idea for this treat all started with Jesse.
+The idea for this treat all started with Jesse.
 You see, I haven’t made ice cream in a while and apparently Jesse noticed, or had a craving at the very least.
-I say this, because he came home from Food Front Co-op the other day with two boxes of coconut cream, which is what I use to make ice cream sometimes (combined with coconut milk).
+I say this, because he came home the other day with two boxes of coconut cream, which is what I use to make ice cream sometimes (combined with coconut milk).
 He said, “Look, I bought you something!”
 What he meant was, “I bought you this, so you can make me ice cream!”
-Or in other words, “Make me ice cream, woman!”
-Okay, I’m exaggerating because the ice cream is for me too and I enjoy it just as much as he does, but I like to tease him.
-It’s all out of love.
+Needless to say, I got the hint!

-Jesse and I love my plain vanilla ice cream recipe (everything below, minus the hazelnut butter), which is what I was going to make, but then I got the idea to add fresh hazelnut butter.
+I love my plain vanilla ice cream recipe (everything below, minus the hazelnut butter), which is what I was going to make, but then I got the idea to add fresh hazelnut butter.
 I was shopping at the Alberta Co-op on Friday, and spotted it in their bulk section.
-They have a big bucket of it and you can scoop out as much as you need, whether it be a lot or just a few tablespoons.
+They have a big bucket of it and you can scoop out as much as you want.
 I appreciate this because hazelnut butter is spendy and even though it’s still expensive in bulk, I can buy just a little bit, making it pretty affordable.
 This way too, I won’t go hog wild and eat it all.
-I don’t know about all of you, but nut butter is super addicting for me, so for this reason, I only occasionally buy it.
-I generally turn to coconut butter over nut butter anyway.

 - 1 can full-fat coconut milk (I recommend this brand or this one)

 - 1 cup coconut cream (I used this)

 - 1/3 cup unsweetened hazelnut butter (this brand is really good)